 Unfortunately, statistics show that more than 70% of job application do not pass this initial screening.

 Getting your resume parse the applicant tracking systems is not difficult.
 In this article, we’re going to teach you all you need to know about building a job winning resume.

 What is Applicant Tracking System (ATS)?

 An Applicant Tracking System (ATS) is specialized software that employers employ to oversee the entire application process.
-This system collects, scans and ranks all of the applications based on certain programmed criteria.
+This system is tasked with collecting, scanning, and ranking all submitted applications based on specific programmed criteria.

-However, according to Wikipedia.
-“An applicant tracking systems (ATS) is a software that enables electronic handling of recruitment and hiring needs”.
+According to Wikipedia, “An applicant tracking system (ATS) is software that facilitates the electronic handling of recruitment and hiring requirements.”

-In many cases they filter applications automatically based on predefined prerequisites such as keywords, skills, former employers, years of experience and schools attended.
+In many instances, these systems automatically filter applications based on predefined prerequisites, such as keywords, skills, previous employers, years of experience, and educational backgrounds.